 Anosognosia, and other effects of dementia and Alzheimer’s disease, like sundowning, wandering, difficult behaviors, and aggression, can be extremely overwhelming, both for the senior living with these problems and for his or her family members.
 Family caregivers require a strong network of support and to educate themselves as much as possible about the disease, along with techniques for most effectively managing it.
 It is also vitally important to be sure to designate adequate time for self-care.

-Contact the aging care professionals at Hillendale Home Care, the top provider of in-home care in Pleasanton and the surrounding areas, for further Alzheimer’s care, including anosognosia and dementia denial, ensuring the older adult you love enjoys the best possible quality of life at all times.
+Contact Hillendale Home Care, the top provider of in-home care in Pleasanton and the surrounding areas, for further Alzheimer’s care tips, including help for anosognosia and dementia denial, ensuring the older adult you love enjoys the best possible quality of life at all times.